Bebe (album)

 Bebe is the third studio album by American singer-songwriter Bebe Rexha.
-It was released on April 28, 2023 by Warner Records.
-It serves as the follow-up to her second studio album, Better Mistakes (2021).
+It was released on April 28, 2023 by Warner Records, as the follow-up to her second studio album, Better Mistakes (2021).
 The album was supported by three singles.
 Rexha collaborated with various producers on it, including Jussifer, Joe Janiak and Ido Zmishlany.
 Inspired by the 1970s and 1980s, it combines dance, disco, Eurodance, funk, pop and rock music.
 The album is centered on the themes of empowerment, self-reflection and personal development.

-Three singles, "Heart Wants What It Wants", "Call on Me" and "Satellite" with Snoop Dogg, were published between February and April 2023, with the "I'm Good (Blue)" with David Guetta also incorporated.
-"Heart Wants What It Wants", "Satellite" and the non-album single, "Seasons" with Dolly Parton, were accompanied by music videos.
+The album was preceded by three singles, "Heart Wants What It Wants", "Call on Me", and "Satellite" with Snoop Dogg between February and April 2023.
+"I'm Good (Blue)", a collaboration with David Guetta, is also included in the record.
+"Heart Wants What It Wants", "Satellite", and the non-album single, "Seasons" with Dolly Parton, were accompanied by music videos.

-Bebe garnered a warm reception from music critics for its music, lyrics and Rexha's vocal renditions as well as her artistic versatility.
-The album charted at number 132 on the US Billboard 200 ranking, reaching the top 100 on the charts in France and Japan.
-Furthermore, it attained a more favorable position in Canada at number 36, earning a gold certification from Music Canada (MC).
-With this album, this was also Rexha's final album with Warner Records, as she parted ways with the record label in 2025.
+Bebe garnered favorable reviews from music critics for its music, lyrics and Rexha's vocal renditions as well as her artistic versatility.
+The album charted at number 132 on the US Billboard 200, number 36 in Canada and certified gold, and reaching the top 100 in France and Japan.
+This is Rexha's final album with Warner Records before she departed from the label in 2025.